Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 About Apron

-Apron was started by a group of people who'd spent years building products for some of today's most successful global fintech companies.
-But there was one problem that no-one was solving: Business money.
-The kind that buys tomatoes, tiles, and till rolls.
-The kind that keeps suppliers happy and business booming.
-The kind that, before you know it, eats up your entire day.
+Apron was started by a group of people who’d spent years building products for some of today’s most successful global fintech companies.
+But there was one problem that no‑one was solving: Business money – the kind that buys tomatoes, tiles, and till rolls, keeps suppliers happy and businesses booming, and, before you know it, eats up your entire day.

-We have grown fast over the past few years, expanding our team to circa 70 individuals across the UK and more.
-We are backed by Index Ventures, Bessemer Venture Partners, with participation of Visionaries Club and the founders of Melio and Klarna and we've raised $50m.
+We have grown fast, expanding our team to circa 70 individuals across the UK, and are backed by Index Ventures, Bessemer Venture Partners, Visionaries Club, the founders of Melio and Klarna.
+We’ve raised $50m.

-So far, we've built the first version of our data platform usingdbt and Metabase.
-Now we're taking it to the next level: evolving the architecture to handle more data sources, greater scale, and new use cases from analytics to AI.
-This includes building a warehouse setup that can grow with us, consolidating company-wide data, and giving every team the tools to use it effectively.
+We built the first version of our data platform using dbt and Metabase.
+Now we’re taking it to the next level: evolving the architecture to handle more data sources, greater scale, and new use cases from analytics to AI.
+This includes building a warehouse setup that can grow with us, consolidating company‑wide data, and giving every team the tools to use it effectively.

 We work on a hybrid basis, at least 3 days per week from our Liverpool Street offices.

-• Build & run our data platform so it's fast, reliable, and always ahead of the curve.
+• Build and run our data platform so it’s fast, reliable, and always ahead of the curve.

 • Make data self‑serve for the whole team – ensuring everything lands in our DWH with the right discovery & cataloging tools in place.